thehubbleproject/hubble-contracts/README.md

 ## About Hubble

-Hubble is a token transfer solution to improve Ethereum throughput from 20 transactions per second to the order of 2000.
+Hubble is a token transfer solution to improve Ethereum throughput from 20 transactions per second to 2600.

 ### How it work